 A number of prominent Napa winemakers have worked at Duckhorn including founding winemaker Tom Rinaldi (who later went on to oversee the wine making at Provenance Winery and is often associated with Merlot) and Mark Beringer (Jacob Beringer’s great, great grandson who most recently is the winemaker at Beringer Winery).

-The semi-private estate tastings are offered daily and appointments are a must.
-These are educational tastings in which you taste the best wine they offer (estate and limited production) which are paired with a variety of cheeses.
-Along with Paraduxx their “sister” Napa winery, this tasting salon is first class and one of the nicest in the valley.
+The semi-private estate tastings are offered daily and appointments are required.
+Tastings are educational featuring limited production Napa Valley wines.
+Tastings can be paired with an addition charcuterie plate.
+Along with Paraduxx their “sister” Napa winery (located 15 minutes away), this tasting salon is first class and one of the nicest in the valley.
 Think restaurant dining but for wine instead.
-The building’s primary room is surrounded with windows and one has good views out on their gardens.
+The building’s primary room is surrounded with windows, and one has good views overlooking the gardens.
 A small circular wine bar is located in the center of the tasting room and is surrounded by tables.

 Visitors can choose from one of two “classic” tastings or their “reserve” tasting, which includes a tour and pairs food with the wine.
 The majority of the wines served are Merlot and Cabernet Sauvignon – Duckhorn specializes in Bordeaux varietals.
 While their production is significant (for a Napa based winery) the wines are artisan in style as they are hand crafted – during fermentation and aging the wines are kept in small lots corresponding to specific blocks within their vineyards.